basraven/la1r/documentation/src/content/docs/planning/_index.md

 Feel free to add comments on this through Github!

 ## In progress
-*
+* DNS black-hole with pihole

 ## Planned
-* Torrent reimplementation
-* DNS black-hole with pihole
 * Backup reimplementation
 * Monitoring reimplementation
 * Monitoring with kube-state-metrics in grafana